corefan/xenko-docs/en/manual/graphics/post-effects/color-transforms/custom-color-transforms.md

     ![Add script](media/add-script.png)

-    Open the the file and write the class.
+    Open the file and write the class.

     For example, the code below creates the class `MyColorTransform`, which uses the shader and supplies a value for the color `MyColor` (defined in the shader).